cindywfeng/SP-app/README.md

 2. Posting a modified message to the user, with Nodemailer.

-In order to post data from the Django back-end to the NodeJS/Express endpoint, I stringified the fetched "routine" object from the backend.
+**_solution_**: In order to post data from the Django back-end to the NodeJS/Express endpoint, I stringified the fetched "routine" object from the backend.
 I attempted to modify the fetched object to customize it and make it more readable, however due to that the stringified object was sent to the express server endpoint as a default object in a form, the functions that would modify the object would not run before the POST request was made, hence reading the modified object as "undefined". **_I was only able to overcome it by adding some optional arguments to the stringify method, which made it slightly more readable._**

 ## Future Features

 1. Send customized e-mails.
 Currently, the E-mail function posts a stringified JSON object to Nodemailer that in turn creates the email sent to the user.
 The stringified object is currently the raw version of the routine object.
 I would like to find a solution that would allow me sending modified objects so that the reports become more readable and customized.

 2. Include charts and counters to give more detailed information about the frequency and duration of the use of the skincare products in the user's library.

 </pre>